Satellite Events

 Organizers: Megan Peters, Steve Fleming, Doby Rahnev, Lucie Charles

 The Metacognitive Science Meeting is a venue for interdisciplinary discussions around all aspects of metacognition, cross-cutting psychology, neuroscience, philosophy and computer science.
 Our community represents an entirely new model of scientific community building: a roving satellite meeting, designed to approach and synergistically mingle with relevant scientific communities across philosophy, psychology, cognitive science, neuroscience, and artificial intelligence on an annual cycle.
-Registration is required.
+Registration is requested for capacity monitoring purposes; walk-ins can likely be accommodated day-of as space permits.

 Modelling Emotion and Morality in Brain and Machine